Retro-futuristic robot with headphones, glowing eyes, and vibrant cosmic background.

 US Air Force Academy – “Please Stop Saying ‘Human-In-The-Loop’”

 Why I care: dark web OPSEC research is exactly where automation bias hurts.
-If the AI summary feels clean and confident, you stop thinking.
-And that’s when you become predictable.
+If the AI summary feels clean and confident, I stop thinking, and that is when I become predictable.

 “Fear makes people predictable.
 Automation makes them faster.
 That combo is… not my favorite.”